siam1251/cmds/large_scale_system.md

    * Redis
    * Kafka (pub/sub)

+#### Write-ahead logging
+* write-ahead logging (WAL) is a family of techniques for providing atomicity and durability (two of the ACID properties) in database systems.
+* The changes are first recorded in the log, which must be written to stable storage, before the changes are written to the database.

 ### Caching software (CDN for video cache, asset server )
 * Redis (S3 for object or video cache, asset server)
 * Memcache